plotly/documentation/Contributing.md

   $ git fetch origin
   $ git checkout source-design-merge
   ```

+2. Check Ruby version `ruby --version`.
+We recommend using the same ruby version as gh-pages: https://pages.github.com/versions/.
+Note [RVM](https://rvm.io/rvm/install) is helpful for installing and managing ruby versions.

-2. Install bundler and dependencies from the `gemfile`:
+3. Install bundler and dependencies from the `gemfile`:

   ```
   $ gem install bundler